A Charlie Brown Christmas: Charlie Brown Christmas tree

-The Charlie Brown Christmas Tree

-Charlie Brown's insistence on purchasing a real tree and disparagement of the aluminum Christmas tree practically eliminated the popularity of the aluminum tree, which was a fad at the time of the special.
-By 1967, they were no longer being regularly manufactured, to the point that most modern viewers of the special are unfamiliar with this type of artificial tree.
-On the contrary, artificial models of Charlie Brown's "poor tree" are offered by various retailers and have become synonymous with minimalist Christmas decorating.
+Charlie Brown's insistence on a real Christmas tree and disparagement of artificial Christmas trees virtually eliminated demand for aluminum Christmas trees, which were a fad at the time of the special.
+By 1967, they were no longer manufactured regularly, and they faded from culture to the point that modern viewers of the special are often unfamiliar with this type of artificial tree.
+Many retailers offer artificial versions of Charlie Brown's small, flimsy Christmas tree for sale.